 You can cover two obsessions in one go with this cat-shaped tea infuser mug.
 The feline-friendly glass mug would make a quirky gift for someone who loves to curl up on a comfy couch with her/his cat and a cup of tea.
 Fill the built-in fish-shaped infuser with the loose leaf blend of your choosing, or leave it empty and fill this up with coffee or hot cocoa instead.
 Either way, you’re one step closer to running your own cat cafe.Buy Now

 A pour-over stand is a great way to make coffee for the discerning drinker.
 Or so the converts claim.
 The hand-poured method of coffee brewing gives you control over the speed of the pour, which usually means making it happen slower to allow the water more time to come in contact with the grounds, which can make a more flavorful and richer brew.
-This YuccaLane pour-over system is made with hand-cut copper pipe and cedar wood.
-You can get the glass-cone dripper as well, if you need one.Buy Now
+This pour-over system by The West Garage is made with hand-cut marble and brass, with a glass cone dripper and doubles as a work of art in between coffee breaks.
+Or check out Iron and Sprout’s pour over coffee dripper stands made with a wooden base, starting at $79.95.Buy Now

 One of the delights of steeping tea is all the choice you have in cute tea infusers.
 This mesh ball tea infuser by Owens Acres is adorned with an Indian elephant at the end of its chain.
 The stainless steel tea ball is 2 inches in diameter, and the charm is just over 1 inch.
 Your order includes a sample of our loose tea so you can use it right away, if you don’t have loose tea at home.Buy Now